jitsi/jitsi-meet-spot/spot-client/docs/glossary.md

 The React-Native application for displaying the Spot-Remote.
 It is intended to be left connected to a Spot-TV and left located in a Spot-Room so users can interact with it to control the Spot-TV.

 ### Join code, Share key
-The 6-character code a user needs to enter in order to get a Spot-Remote to become connected to Spot-TV.
+The 6-character or 8-character code a user needs to enter in order to get a Spot-Remote to become connected to Spot-TV.
 Once connected, the Spot-Remote can make Spot-TV join a meeting and has access to Spot-TV's in-meeting controls.

 ### lib-jitsi-meet
 The javascript library which contains XMPP, MUC, and WebRTC code used by Jitsi-Meet for its video conferencing.
 Spot re-uses the library for its own needs.

+### Open-source flow
+Spot supports two modes of operation: backend and open-source.
+For the open-source flow, Spot-TV connects to a configured prosody deployment on its own, without the use of a proprietary backend.
+Spot-TVs use Google and Outlook integrations to get calendar information.

+### P2P
+Stands for peer-to-peer.
+Reference to p2p will generally be avoid a peer-to-peer connection created between a Spot-TV and a Spot-Remote for sending and receiving commands.
+Peer-to-peer is used for speed, as prosody's round trip times could take several hundred milliseconds.

+### Permanent remote
+A distinction of Spot-Remote type for the backend flow.
+These Spot-Remotes do not disconnect after a meeting ends and will attempt to reconnect to Spot-TV automatically.
+Permanent remotes are paired using an 8-character code.

+### Prosody
+An XMPP server implementation.
+Used as the communiction hub between Spot-TVs and Spot-Remotes.

 ### Quiet
 A library for ultrasound transmitting and decoding.
 The main library is lib-quiet, written in C, but the maintainer provides iOS, Android, and JS libraries to use lib-quiet.
 See Ultrasound.